 - 2 green onions, chopped

 Liberally spray a regular sized muffin pan with cooking spray.
-Heat oven to 325 degrees F. In a medium bowl, whisk eggs, milk, salt, pepper, cheese, and green onions until well combined.
+Heat oven to 325℉.
+In a medium bowl, whisk eggs, milk, salt, and pepper until mixture is homogeneous.
+Mix in cheese and green onions.

 Use a 1/3 cup measuring cup to fill the muffin cavities 2/3 full.

 Bake for 15 minutes or until the eggs are puffed and firm on the top.
-Let cool slightly (the frittatas will deflate) and take a small spatula to remove them from the muffin tin.
+Let cool slightly for a couple of minutes and then run a small spatula around the edges and lift the frittatas out of the tin.

 Serve or let cool completely and store in an air tight container for up to 3 days.
 Reheat for 20 seconds in a microwave.